 The Virginia Department of Health (VDH) cares about you and your family’s health.

 VDH strongly recommends COVID-19 testing for the following people:

 - People with symptoms or signs of COVID-19 regardless of vaccination status

 - Most people who have had close contact with someone known or suspected to have COVID-19

-- Fully vaccinated people should be tested 3-5 days following a known exposure to someone with suspected or confirmed COVID-19, even if you don’t have symptoms.
+- Fully vaccinated people should be tested tested 5-7 days after close contact with a person with suspected or confirmed COVID-19.

 - People who are not fully vaccinated should be tested immediately after an exposure and again at 5-7 days following exposure if the first test is negative

 - People who tested positive for COVID-19 within the past 3 months and recovered, do not need to get tested after exposure as long as they do not have symptoms.